SachinTups/SachinTups/README.md

 - 👋 Hi, I’m @SachinTups
-- 👀 I’m interested in Data analytics and data science
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning data science tools
-- 💞️ I’m looking to collaborate on data science
-- 📫 reach me at 7972XXXXXX

 <!---
 SachinTups/SachinTups is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.